KrishAleti-zz/KrishAleti/README.md

 -----------------------

 * 🌍 I'm based in Hyderabad
-* 🧠 I'm currently learning Statistics, Maths for ML, and Machine Learning
+* 🧠 I'm currently learning AWS, Statistics, Maths for ML, and Machine Learning
 * 🤝 I'm open to collaborating on projects based on Python, Flask/Django, and Data Science
 * 😄 Pronouns: He/Him
 * ⚡ Fun fact: I'm a bit lazy...so, I design tools to complete my work easier/faster